-If the Dead Rise Not is either the third or the sixth novel in Philip Kerr’s series about the indomitable Berlin detective Bernie Gunther.
+If the Dead Rise Not is either the third or the sixth novel in Philip Kerr’s series about the indomitable Berlin detective Bernie Gunther, a policeman in Hitler’s Germany.
 The ranking depends on whether you take into account the three much earlier books in the Berlin Noir series that introduced the voluble and sarcastic German investigator.

 From Hitler’s Germany to pre-Castro Cuba

 If the Dead Rise Not opens in Berlin in 1934.
 Bernie Gunther has left the Berlin criminal police, the KRIPO, because he can’t stomach the politics of the force under the Nazis — or, for that matter, of the country as a whole.
 Adolf Hitler seized control of the government a year earlier, and his violence-prone minions are clamping down on Jews, Gypsies, and dissidents alike.
 To make ends meet, Bernie is now working as a house detective at the Adlon, the city’s finest luxury hotel.
 The owners tolerate his outspoken anti-Nazi sentiments and his constant sarcasm.

 If the Dead Rise Not (Bernie Gunther #6) by Philip Kerr ★★★☆☆

 In pursuing an investigation at the behest of Frau Adlon, who owns the hotel with her husband, Bernie becomes involved with a beautiful American newspaper reporter and a ruthless American gangster.
 As his investigation unfolds, putting Bernie at ever-greater peril, the action suddenly shifts to Havana in 1954.
 There, under the shadow of Fulgencio Batista’s brutal regime and the growing insurgency led by Fidel Castro, Bernie (predictably) encounters both Americans once again.